ActiveSolution/aiw-cloud-native/WDS student guide - Cloud-native applications.md

 **Outcome**

-Design a solution and prepare to present the solution to the target customer audience in a 15-minute chalk-talk format.

-Timeframe: 60 minutes

-**Business needs**

-Directions: With all participants at your table, answer the following questions and list the answers on a flip chart:

-1. Who should you present this solution to?
-Who is your target customer audience?
-Who are the decision makers?

-2. What customer business needs do you need to address with your solution?
+Design a solution for the proof of concept (single tenant).

 **Design**

-Directions: With all participants at your table, respond to the following questions on a flip chart:
+Directions: With all participants at your table, respond to the following questions:

 _High-level architecture_